 The bill’s titles are written by its sponsor.

 Sponsor.
 Representative for Michigan's 13th congressional district.
 Democrat.

 Length: 5 pages

-This bill was introduced on March 14, 2002, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 14, 2002, in a previous session of Congress, but it did not receive a vote.

 Mar 14, 2002

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.